goauthentik/authentik/website/docs/user-group-role/access-control/manage_permissions.md

 1. Go to the Admin interface and navigate to **Flows and Stages -> Stagess**.
 2. On the row for the specific stage whose permissions you want to view, click the lock icon.
-4. View the assigned permissions using the **User Object Permissions** and the **Role Object Permissions** tabs.
+3. On the **Update Permissions** tab, you can view the assigned permissions using the **User Object Permissions** and the **Role Object Permissions** tabs.

 ## Manage permissions

-You can assign or remove permissions to a user, role, or group.
+You can assign or remove permissions to a user, role, group, flow, or stage.

 ### Assign, modify, or remove permissions for a user